ChrisVilches/Ruby-Behavior-Tree/README.md

 end
 ```

 Note that under the hood, `tick_each_children` uses the strategy defined (i.e. `shuffle` method), and traverses its children while also ticking them.
 You don't need to send `tick!` manually to the child.
-The code defined in `on_tick` is executed *right after* the child is ticked.
+The code in the block given to `tick_each_children` is executed *right after* the child is ticked.

 ### Custom decorator